LEAD BY EXAMPLE

 The coroner’s report into the Dreamworld tragedy highlights significant gaps in the competency of workers and technical experts, but nothing on the competency of the board.
 In Part 1 of this 2-part series I look at the coroner’s comments of a careless and negligent board and dive into whether the board was actually careless or was it more a lack of competency in safety leadership and governance?

-Confidently Lead with Heart in Your Boardroom Without Feeling Wishy Washy
+Confidently Apply a Human-Centred Approach to Your Governance, Without Feeling Wishy Washy

-You’ll also receive my monthly Newsletter “Lead with Heart”, which captures all things culture, governance, systems and safety, health and well-being.
+You’ll also receive my monthly Newsletter “Lead with Heart”, which looks at governing culture and driving systemic change in order to create positive wellbeing, health and safety outcomes.
 Don’t like it?
 No problem.
-You can unsubscribe – but give it a chance .
+You can unsubscribe at any time – but give it a chance.